10 Ways to Keep Motorcyclists Safe - Ohio Motorycycle Safety | KNR

 Share

-For example, in Ohio last year, motorcyclists accounted for 13.7% of fatalities resulting from the total number of motor vehicle crashes, a surprisingly high percentage given that motorcycles are estimated to have accounted for less than 1% of the total number of motor vehicles involved in crashes during the same year.
+For example, motorcyclists accounted for 13.7% of fatalities resulting from the total number of motor vehicle crashes, a surprisingly high percentage given that motorcycles are estimated to have accounted for less than 1% of the total number of motor vehicles involved in crashes during the same year.
 Keeping an eye out for motorcyclists is an essential first step toward keeping our roads safe for all.

 At Kisling, Nestico & Redick, we’ve helped numerous individuals recover compensation for losses due to a motorcycle accident.
 Our experienced Ohio personal injury attorneys are familiar with the devastation these accidents can cause, which is why we’re troubled to learn of Ohio’s record concerning motorcycle accidents, accidents which should be preventable.